Human vs Automatic Metrics: on the Importance of Correlation Design: Experimental Setup

 \section{Experimental Setup}

 We used the \textsc{webnlg} dataset (\citet{gardent2017creating}) for our experiments.
 The dataset maps data to text, where a data input is a set of triples extracted from DBpedia, and a text is a verbalisation of those triples.
-We sampled 223 data inputs from \textsc{webnlg}, and used the outputs of nine different NLG systems which participated in the WebNLG Challenge \cite{gardent2017challenge}\footnote{http://webnlg.loria.fr/pages/results.html}.
+We sampled 223 data inputs from \textsc{webnlg}, and used the outputs of nine different NLG systems which participated in the WebNLG Challenge \cite{gardent2017challenge}\footnote{\url{https://webnlg-challenge.loria.fr/challenge_2017/\#challenge-results}}.

 The data inputs were chosen based on different characteristics of the \textsc{webnlg} corpus: how many RDF triples were in data units (size from 1 to 5), and what was the DBpedia category (Building, City, Artist, etc.).
 A sample for each system comprised texts from each category (15 texts); in each category all triple set sizes were covered (5 sizes), and finally we extracted 3 texts per every category and every size\footnote{One should note that, in such a way, our sample should have had 225 (i.e. $15*5*3$) texts; however, the count was reduced to 223, as one category (ComicsCharacter) had few data units for a particular size.}.